NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 Instead, you would like to build a [modern Lakehouse structure](https://cloud.google.com/blog/products/data-analytics/open-data-lakehouse-on-google-cloud) with ELT processing.
 Therefore, your  main concern at this point is to bring the incoming raw data into your Data Warehouse as cost-efficient as possible.
 Data users will worry about the processing.

+To start out we aim for rapid iteration.
+We plan using BigQuery as Data Lakehouse - Combining Data Warehouse and Data Lake).

 With your current knowledge, which would be the most lightweight architecture to support this use case?